hemanth2604/basic-linux/README.md

 | -group | For files belonging to a particular group   |

-#### Example: -
+##### Example: -

-        •	find / -name file1 --->It is searching for file1 in the entire Linux.
+        find / -name file1 --->It is searching for file1 in the entire Linux.

-### Diff Command: -
+#### Diff: -

-#### Syntax: -
+##### Syntax: -

-        •	diff <filename> <filename>
+        diff <filename> <filename>

-#### Example: -
+##### Example: -

-        •	diff file1 file2 --->It shows the difference between two files.
+        diff file1 file2 --->It shows the difference between two files.

-### Grep Command: -
+#### Grep: -

-#### Syntax: -
+##### Syntax: -

-        •	grep <patron> filename
+        grep <patron> filename

-#### Example: -
+##### Example: -

-        •	grep Hi file1                           ---> If the word is available with case-sensitive in the file then it is print.
-        •	grep Gateway /etc/ssh/sshd_config
+        grep Hi file1                           ---> If the word is available with case-sensitive in the file then it is print. grep Gateway /etc/ssh/sshd_config
-        •	grep -i gateway /etc/ssh/sshd_config    ---> It is printthe word and i means ignore the case-sensitive.
+        grep -i gateway /etc/ssh/sshd_config    ---> It is printthe word and i means ignore the case-sensitive.

 ##### Note: -

 Grep command will only work files only not for directories.

-        •	ls -l | grep dir1	--->It will search for dir1 from the output.
-        •	ls -l | grep ^d         --->It will show only words that start with 'd'.
+        ls -l | grep dir1	--->It will search for dir1 from the output. ls -l | grep ^d         --->It will show only words that start with 'd'.

-### Sed Command: -
+#### Sed: -

 Which is used to search a word in the file and replace it with the word required to be in the output.

-#### Note: -
+##### Note: -

-        •       It will modify the output, but there will no change in the original file
+It will modify the output, but there will no change in the original file

-#### Syntax: -
+##### Syntax: -

-        •	sed ‘s/old_text/new_text/’ file_name    ---> Replace the text case-sensitive if the text is a seperate word in the output not in the file
-        •	sed ‘s/old_text/new_text/g’ file_name   ---> Replace the text case-sensitive if the text is part of the word or a seperate word in the output not in the file.
-        •	sed ‘s/old_text/new_text/ig’ file_name  ---> Replace the text and ignore the case-sensitive if the text is part of the word or a seperate word in the output not in the file.
-        •	sed -i ‘s/old_text/new_text/’ file_name --->Replace the text in the output and update in the file.
-        •	sed -n ‘5,10p, file_name                --->It will display the lines from 5-10 only
-        •	sed ’10,20d’ file_name                  --->It will delete the lines from 10,20 and print not delete in actual file.
+        sed ‘s/old_text/new_text/’ file_name    ---> Replace the text case-sensitive if the text is a seperate word in the output not in the file sed ‘s/old_text/new_text/g’ file_name   ---> Replace the text case-sensitive if the text is part of the word or a seperate word in the output not in the file. sed ‘s/old_text/new_text/ig’ file_name  ---> Replace the text and ignore the case-sensitive if the text is part of the word or a seperate word in the output not in the file. sed -i ‘s/old_text/new_text/’ file_name --->Replace the text in the output and update in the file. sed -n ‘5,10p, file_name                --->It will display the lines from 5-10 only sed ’10,20d’ file_name                  --->It will delete the lines from 10,20 and print not delete in actual file.

-#### Example: -
+##### Example: -

-        •	sed 's/Hi/Hello/' file2
+        sed 's/Hi/Hello/' file2
-        •	sed 's/Gold/Silver/g' file2
+        sed 's/Gold/Silver/g' file2
-        •	Sed 's/gold/silver/ig' file2
+        Sed 's/gold/silver/ig' file2
-        •	Sed  -i 's/gold/silver/ig' file2
+        Sed  -i 's/gold/silver/ig' file2
-        •	sed  -n  '1,2p' file2
+        sed  -n  '1,2p' file2
-        •	sed  -n '1p' file2
+        sed  -n '1p' file2
-        •	sed '1d' file2          ---> It will delete in the output not actual file
-        •	sed ‘1,2d’ file2        ---> It will delete in the output not actual file
+        sed '1d' file2          ---> It will delete in the output not actual file sed ‘1,2d’ file2        ---> It will delete in the output not actual file

 ### User Management